faceyspacey/redux-first-router/docs/connectRoutes.md

 const { middleware, enhancer, reducer } = connectRoutes(history)
 ```

-See the widely used [history](https://github.com/ReactTraining/history) on github.
+See the widely used [history package](https://github.com/ReactTraining/history) on github.
 The idea is simply that you can use
 both interchangeably depending on if you're in the browser or an environment that does not have `window` or `window.history` such as the
 server, React Native or tests (note: Jest does have a fake functioning `window` object, so in Jest tests, you should
 use `createMemoryHistory` to keep tests isolated).